fteytaud/nevergrad/README.md

 The following README is very general, here are links to find more details on:
 - [how to perform optimization](docs/optimization.md) using `nevergrad`, including using parallelization and a few recommendation on which algorithm should be used depending on the settings
 - [how to parametrize](docs/parametrization.md) your problem so that the optimizers are informed of the problem to solve.
-This also provides a tool to instantiate a script or non-python code in order into a Python function and be able to tune some of its parameters.
+This also provides a tool to instantiate a script or non-python code into a Python function and be able to tune some of its parameters.
 - [how to benchmark](docs/benchmarking.md) all optimizers on various test functions.
 - [benchmark results](docs/benchmarks.md) of some standard optimizers an simple test cases.
 - examples of [optimization for machine learning](docs/machinelearning.md).